-- [1] The Complainant lodged a complaint with the Building Practitioners Board (the Board) on 10 August 2016 in respect of Jason Tawhai, Licensed Building Practitioner (the Respondent). - [2] The complaint alleged that the Respondent has, in relation to building work at [omitted] failed, without good reason, in respect of a building consent that relates to restricted building work that he or she is to carry out (other than as an owner-builder) or supervise, or has carried out (other than as an owner-builder) or supervised, (as the case may be), to provide the persons specified in section 88(2) with a record of work, on completion of the restricted building work, in accordance with section 88(1) (s 317(1)(da)(ii) of the Act). - [3] The Respondent is a Licensed Building Practitioner with a Carpentry Licence issued 13 June 2014. - [4] The Board has considered the complaint under the provisions of Part 4 of the Act and the Building Practitioners (Complaints and Disciplinary Procedures) Regulations 2008 (the Regulations). - [5] The following Board Members were present at the hearing:
+- [1] [Omitted] (the Complainant) lodged a complaint with the Building Practitioners Board (the Board) on 19 August 2016 in respect of Laki Makaafi, Licensed Building Practitioner (the Respondent). - [2] The Complainant alleged that the Respondent has, in relation to building work at [Omitted], failed, without good reason, in respect of a building consent that relates to restricted building work that he or she is to carry out (other than as an owner-builder) or supervise, or has carried out (other than as an owner-builder) or supervised, (as the case may be), to provide the persons specified in section 88(2) with a record of work, on completion of the restricted building work, in accordance with section 88(1) (s 317(1)(da)(ii) of the Act). - [3] The Respondent is a Licensed Building Practitioner with a Bricklaying and Blocklaying Licence (Structural Masonry Veneer) issued 23 July 2015. - [4] On 8 December 2016 the Complainant sought to withdraw the complaint having received the records of work sought.
+On 1 February 2017 the Board resolved to continue with the matter as a Board Inquiry. - [5] The Board has considered the Inquiry under the provisions of Part 4 of the Act and the Building Practitioners (Complaints and Disciplinary Procedures) Regulations 2008 (the Regulations). - [6] The following Board Members were present at the hearing: